About Melbourne Writers’ Theatre

 The Melbourne Writers’ Theatre was founded in October 1982 by a group of Melbourne playwrights who included Jack Hibberd, Jack Opie and Merle Thornton.
 Its vision was to develop Australian plays and playwrights, with the goal of maintaining an Australian repertoire.
 In 1987, through the auspices of the Victorian Government and under the management of the Department of Conservation and the Environment’s Historic Buildings Council, the MWT was allowed the use of the former Carlton Courthouse, a neo-gothic building adjacent to the site of the old Pram Factory in Drummond Street, Carlton.
 This building was converted into a small but versatile 80-seat theatre space.
 In 1995, La Mama took over the management of the Courthouse as a theatre.
 Over the years, MWT presented many acclaimed seasons of new theatre at La Mama Courthouse, and since 2018 we have broadened our audience by celebrating the new writing of MWT playwrights in theatrical seasons presented at Gasworks Arts Park.

 In recent years, the growth of Melbourne Writers’ Theatre and demand for our comprehensive range of services has seen our calendar of monthly meetings and end-of-year theatrical season expand into an exciting, all-year-round program of theatre-making.
-Our calendar now features skills-based workshops and events for MWT members, a number of innovative on-line and on-site theatrical productions that showcase the new writing of MWT playwrights and, new in 2023, The Yarra Monologues, a script reading series presented by MWT in partnership with the City of Yarra.
-In 2023 our Page to Stage program, now in its third year and generously supported again by a grant from the Rodney Seaborn Foundation, will again provide sustained, intensive dramaturgical support for four new full-length plays by MWT playwrights.
+Our annual offering now includes monthly online workshops for MWT playwrights, theatrical seasons that showcase their new writing, and annual writing programs such as Gasworks Script Lab and Page to Stage.

-In 2022 Melbourne Writers’ Theatre became a registered charity.
-A significant provider of paid employment for Victorian playwrights, actors and creatives, we move into 2023 with a new address at Our Community House.
-We are excited by the opportunities this may open up for the further development of our services to Victorian playwrights, and also the artists we engage for our programs and theatrical seasons.
-As we enter our 41st year, we remain proud of our rich contribution to the Australian theatre landscape.
+In 2022 Melbourne Writers’ Theatre became a registered charity and in 2023 the organisation was granted DGR status.
+A significant provider of paid employment for Victorian playwrights, actors and creatives, MWT has also created career pathways for a significant number of artists .
+A City of Melbourne organisation, we are based at Our Community House.
+As we move into 2025, we remain proud of our rich contribution to the Australian theatre landscape.
 We welcome and embrace partnerships with allied organisations, theatre companies and patrons of the arts.

 Jack Hibberd - Melbourne Writers' Theatre